Bafodé Diakité

-Bafodé Diakité (born 6 January 2001) is a French professional footballer who plays as a defender for Ligue 1 club Lille.
+Bafodé Diakité (born 6 January 2001) is a French professional footballer who plays as a centre-back for Premier League club Bournemouth.

 Early life

-Bafodé Diakité was born on 6 January 2001 in Toulouse, France to Guinean parents coming from Touba.
+Bafodé Diakité was born on 6 January 2001 in Toulouse, France to Guinean parents.
+He holds French and Guinean nationalities.

 Club career

 Toulouse

 Diakité made his professional debut for Toulouse in a 1–0 Ligue 1 win over Reims on 5 December 2018, at the age of 17.
+He scored his first goal for the club on 24 May 2019, in a 2–1 win against Dijon.